Best Time to Post on Facebook: 2025's Hourly Engagement Blueprint

 Key Metrics to Track

 Focus on engagement rate rather than raw numbers when evaluating posting times.
-A post with 100 engagements from 1,000 views (10% engagement rate) outperforms one with 200 engagements from 5,000 views (4% engagement rate).
+A post with 100 engagements from 1,000 views has a 10% engagement rate.
+This outperforms another post with 200 engagements from 5,000 views, which only has a 4% engagement rate.
 Track these metrics for each time slot:

 • Engagement rate (reactions + comments + shares / reach)